-The Surfing Santa Competition is held every year the Saturday before Thanksgiving.Continue to 5 of 10 below.
+The Surfing Santa Competition is held the Saturday before Thanksgiving.

-The Haunted Mansion takes on a Nightmare Before Christmas theme, and it's a small world also gets the holiday treatment.
-In fact, the Christmas season is the only time of year when you can enjoy the ride without getting that song stuck in your head.
+The Haunted Mansion has a "Nightmare Before Christmas" theme, and it's a small world also gets the holiday treatment.
+In fact, Christmas is the only time of year when you can enjoy the ride without getting that song stuck in your head.

-You can get a lot more information — and insider tips for how to enjoy the holiday season — when you check out the Guide to Disneyland at Christmas.Continue to 6 of 10 below.
+You can get a lot more information — and insider tips on how to enjoy the holiday season — when you check out the guide to Disneyland at Christmas.

-Holiday Lights and Drive Through Nativity Scenes
+Enjoy Holiday Lights and Drive Through Nativity Scenes

 If you're looking for some festive holiday lighted homes in Orange County, these are your best bets: